manifold-systems/manifold/docs/manifold-templates.md

 The `extends` directive is used to make a template extend a different base class, which can be used to provide additional application specific functionality (e.g. Request and Response objects in a web application).

-Here is a practical example of the `extends` keyword being used:
+Here is a practical example of the `extends` directive being used:
 ```java
 package demo;